Physical unknowables: Quantum unknowables

-The reason for the impossibility to describe all quantum observables simultaneously by classical tables of experimental outcomes can be understood in terms of a ``stronger'' result stating that, for quantum systems whose Hilbert space is of dimension greater than two, there does not exist any ``dispersionless'' quasi-classical, two-valued state interpretable as truth table.
-This result, which is known as the Kochen-Specker theorem~\cite{specker-60,kochen1,ZirlSchl-65,Alda,Alda2,kamber64,kamber65,mermin-93,svozil-ql,svozil-tkadlec,cabello-96,svozil-2008-ql}, has a finitistic proof by contradiction.
-Proofs of the Kochen-Specker theorem amount to ``brain teasers'' in graph coloring: show that no coloring of certain sets of points (representing quantum observables) in Kochen-Specker- or Greechie orthogonality diagrams exists which include only a single red point per smooth, unbroken curve; all other points should be colored green.
-Alternatively, there does not exist a single possibility to consistently and context-independently enumerate and tabulate the values of all the observables occurring in a Kochen-Specker type argument~\cite{cabello-96,svozil_2010-pc09}.
-Any ``forced'' tabulation would result in a context dependence; i.e., the outcome of a measurement of an observable would depend on what other co-measurable observables are measured alongside of it~\cite{bohr-1949,bell-66,hey-red,redhead,svozil-2008-ql}.
-As far as Einstein-Podolsky-Rosen type measurements might reproduce such contextual behavior, quantum mechanics predicts non-contextuality~\cite{svozil:040102}.
+The reason that it is impossible to describe all quantum observables simultaneously by classical tables of experimental outcomes can be understood in terms of a stronger conclusion that, for quantum systems whose Hilbert space is of dimension greater than two, there does not exist any dispersionless quasi-classical, two-valued state interpretable as truth assignment.
+This conclusion, which is known as the Kochen-Specker theorem \citep{specker-60,kochen1,ZirlSchl-65,Alda,Alda2,kamber64,kamber65,mermin-93,svozil-ql,svozil-tkadlec,cabello-96,svozil-2008-ql}, has a finitistic proof by contradiction.
+Proofs of the Kochen-Specker theorem amount to brain teasers in graph coloring resulting in the fact that, for the geometric configurations considered, there does not exist any possibility to consistently and context independently enumerate and tabulate the values of all the observables occurring in a Kochen-Specker-type argument \citep{cabello-96}.

-The violations of conditions of possible classical experience or the Kochen-Specker theorem do not exclude realism restricted to a single context, but realistic omniscience beyond it.
-It may not be totally unreasonable to suspect that the assumption of (pre-)determined observables ``outside'' of a single context may be unjustified~\cite{svozil-2003-garda}.
-Nevertheless, the current ``mainstream'' interpretation of the Kochen-Specker theorem is in terms of quantum contextuality; i.e., by assuming a dependence of the outcome of a single observable on what other observables are actually measured, or could have been in principle measured, alongside of it.
+The violations of conditions of possible classical experience in Boole-Bell-type experiments or the Kochen-Specker theorem do not exclude realism restricted to a single context but (noncontextual) realistic omniscience beyond it.
+It may thus not be totally unreasonable to suspect that the assumption of \mbox{(pre-)}determined observables outside a single context may be unjustified \citep{svozil-2003-garda}.

+If one nevertheless {\em insists} in the simultaneous physical coexistence of counterfactual observables, any {\em forced} tabulation \citep{peres222,svozil_2010-pc09} of truth values for Boole-Bell-type or Kochen-Specker-type configurations would either result in a complete contradiction or in {\em context dependence}, also termed {\em contextuality}, that is, the outcome of a measurement of an observable would depend on what other comeasurable observables are measured alongside it \citep{bohr-1949,bell-66,hey-red,redhead,svozil-2008-ql}.